HealingWell.com Forum & Chat

 2. No use of explicit, obscene or vulgar language or images and/or messages, including racist remarks.

-3. No posts that attack, insult, "flame", or abuse members or guests.
-Respect other members of the community and don’t belittle, make fun off, or insult another member.
+3. No posts that attack, insult, "flame", defame, or abuse members or non-members.
+Respect other members of the community and don’t belittle, make fun off, or insult another member or non-member.
 Decisions about health and well-being are highly personal, individual choices.
 "Flaming" and insults, however, will not be tolerated.
 Agree to disagree.
 This applies to both the forums and chat.

 4. No advertising or links to advertising or "Spam" is permited (including signatures).

 - Advertising or Spam is defined as posting a link for the purpose of selling, soliciting or promoting by someone that has ownership or other "vested interest" to the web site involved, including efforts to promote other online forums or web sites by web site owners.